Thraetaona/EXACT/README.md

 ***

-## Introduction
+## Abstract
 EXACT is an acronym for '**E**mulating **X**86 i**A**PX **C**PU on Ne**T**'.

 This project was primarily done for two reasons:
 * *In favor of [RASM](https://github.com/VioletVillain/RASM)*, which is basically a work-in-progress Game Engine written in Rust.
 Getting fluent in WebAssembly meant writing efficient code and eased its debugging.
-* *Experience*.  an in-depth study of processor's and hardware's behaviour will surely assist in writing optimized code; considering how it still has alot in common with x86_64, even though the 8086 lacked any concepts of caches (as an example).
+* *Experience*.  an in-depth study of processor that still has alot in common with x86_64 will surely assist in writing optimized code; even though the 8086 lacked any concepts of caches (as an example).

+The emulator has been thoroughly documented, except in places where doing so would have been considered extremely verbose or obivous. \

 ***